Flight-Free-UK/flight_free_uk_website/source/posts/demand.html.markdown

 But what would happen if the price increased?
 It would make flying less competitive with other forms of transport, sure.
 But it would also reshape all kinds of choices.
 I heard recently about someone who was planning to celebrate her parents’ ruby wedding with a family trip to Tenerife.
 If the flights were a bit more expensive, would they still go?
 Maybe they would celebrate with a party, a meal at a nice restaurant, or a [rose for the garden instead](https://www.davidaustinroses.co.uk/products/ruby-wedding-standard-rose).

-What would happen if the price increased?
-It would reshape all kinds of choices.
+> "What would happen if the price increased?
+It would reshape all kinds of choices."

 #### So is it really flying that we demand?